 - Can be used to remove one or both ovaries as well as fallopian tubes.
 This procedure is called a bilateral salpingo-oophorectomy (BSO).

 Dr. Quist may perform a laparoscopically assisted vaginal hysterectomy (LAVH) to assist with the vaginal hysterectomy procedure.
 This is done because the use of a laparoscope helps Dr. Quist to more easily see the uterus, ovaries, and tissues that surround these organs.

 What Are the Risks of Having a Hysterectomy?

 Like every surgery, hysterectomies do carry some risks.
 With every type of hysterectomy, you’ll need to be under general anesthesia from Dr. Quist’s team.
 General anesthesia always poses a small risk of allergic reactions and other problems.

 When you undergo a hysterectomy, you will also be at risk of infection, excessive bleeding, and damage to nearby tissues.

 Generally, vaginal and laparoscopic hysterectomies are safer than a traditional open hysterectomy.
 Less invasive procedures also tend to be less expensive.
 Dr. Quist will determine whether you’re a good candidate for one of these less invasive procedures.

 Looking for a Hysterectomy Specialist in the Fort Worth Area?

 If you have a problem with the uterus that won’t respond to other treatments, a surgical procedure known as a hysterectomy may be your best option.
-During a hysterectomy, a Dr. Carolyn Quist removes the uterus from the body entirely.
-With over 25 years of experience as a board certified gynecologist in Fort Worth, Dr. Quist offers safe hysterectomies to women in throughout Fort Worth, Texas and beyond.
-To discuss this procedure in more detail, contact our office to schedule a consultation.
+With over 25 years of experience as a board-certified gynecologist in Fort Worth, Dr. Quist has extensive experience performing hysterectomies.
+To discuss this procedure in more detail, contact our gynecology office to schedule a consultation.